 - Open tomato can and add spices.
 When onions are browned, add half the garlic and stir once.
 Add tomatoes and spices.
 Bring to a boil, then reduce heat to low.
 Simmer sauce, stirring occasionally.

-- Mix yogurt, remaining garlic, and salt.
-Chop mint leaves if using and stir into yogurt mixture.
+- Mix cashew cream, remaining garlic, and salt.
+Chop mint leaves if using and stir into cashew-cream mixture.

 - When pumpkins are tender, put on individual plates or serving platter.
-Fill each pumpkin with tomato-lentil sauce, top with a dab of yogurt sauce, then gently crown with pumpkin lid.
+Fill each pumpkin with tomato-lentil sauce, top with a dab of cashew-cream sauce, then gently crown with pumpkin lid.

 - Serve at once.
 When eating, scrape a little pumpkin flesh up with each spoonful of sauce.
 Use any extra tomato sauce on pasta and any extra yogurt sauce on burritos or baked potatoes.